tchaloupka/vibe-mqtt/README.md

 ```

 ## Subscriber
-Simple subscriber which connects to the mQTT broker, subscribes to the topic and outputs each received message.
+Simple subscriber which connects to the MQTT broker, subscribes to the topic and outputs each received message.
 Implicitly it connects to 127.0.0.1:1883

 ```D